aryamohammadi/AryaElectricProject-Demo/README.md

 ## My Contributions

-I was responsible for the full-stack development of this project, including:
+I was the solo developer responsible for building this website from the ground up for my family business.
+My contributions included:

 - Frontend architecture and component structure using React and Next.js
 - API route development for handling form submissions and external service integrations